 Tell me more about where you’re from.
 Where did you grow up?

 I’m half Jewish, from my dad, and half Chinese, from my mom.
-My parents left Europe and China at the beginning of the 20th century and the tail end of World War Two respectively -- both finding refuge in America.
-And I think that perspective of what America offers is foundational to my view of this country.
+My parents left Europe and China at the beginning of the 20th century and the tail end of World War II respectively—both finding refuge in America.
+I think that perspective of what America offers is foundational to my view of this country.

-Because we left places where we really weren't welcome, and we found in the United States, on both sides, a place of refuge.
-And so that is certainly a perspective that has had a big impact on my life.
-And I actually have seen how in subsequent generations, my family has been lucky enough to take advantage of many of the things that the United States has to offer.
+We left places where we really weren't welcome and we found in the United States, on both sides, a place of refuge.
+That is certainly a perspective that has had a big impact on my life.
+I actually have seen how in subsequent generations my family has been lucky enough to take advantage of many of the things that the United States has to offer.

 Could you tell me more?